tituskruse1/RegionSearch/README.md

 column that had more less than 2 unique values in them.
 The data had 2 categories of product, discontinued, and not discontinued, so I made sure to only have current items in my working data set.
 I also found that they are controlling 21 separate pricing combinations across all their areas.
+Then I ran a Kmeans clustering model on every number of regions from 2 to 21, 50 times each, in order to get more insight on which number of regions might be the best fit for our data.
+Below are the results.

 *X values = number of regions -2*